srlinuxamericas/N92-evpn/README.md

 ### Configuring Layer 3 EVPN-VXLAN

 Layer 3 instance on SR Linux is called IP-VRF.
+To learn more about SR Linux Network Instances, visit [SR Linux Documentation](to be added)

+We will create an ip-vrf and include the client facing interface and the vxlan tunnel in this instance.

+RD & RT will be separate from the Layer2 instance.

 EVPN-VXLAN configuration on Leaf1: